The Strategic Imperative: Why AI for Nonprofits Demands Governance-First Implementation

 - Monthly audit of AI-generated prospect scores against actual conversion rates; recalibrate models when prediction accuracy falls below 75%

-- quarterly review of automated data imports ensuring CRM field mappings remain accurate after software updates
+- Quarterly review of automated data imports ensuring CRM field mappings remain accurate after software updates

 - Establish "data stewards" within each department responsible for validating AI-processed information before strategic use